8 Things to do at Johnson Lake in Banff

 Want to feel alive… like really, really alive??
 Try going for a swim in Johnson Lake!
 The water temperatures in Banff lakes are exhilarating, so it’s not for the faint of heart!

 To be honest, swimming at Johnson Lake is mostly for kids, who don’t seem to notice the bone-chilling water temperatures, but a few adventurous adults will go for a dip.
-I recommend trying a swim in Johnson Lake it if you are visiting Banff from afar – a swim in a freezing cold lake in Banff is a memory you won’t soon forget!
+I recommend trying a swim in Johnson Lake if you are visiting Banff from afar; a swim in a freezing cold lake in Banff is a memory you won’t soon forget!

-The Johnson Lake ‘beach’ is modest by most standards, but it’s a great spot go while visiting Banff with kids in the summer.
+The Johnson Lake ‘beach’ is modest by most standards, but it’s a great spot to go while visiting Banff with kids in the summer.
 I’m always amazed by kids’ ability to have fun in the water, whether it’s on the beach in Mexico, or a small patch of sandy dirt near a beautiful lake in Banff.
-They just don’t care – playing in the water is awesome!
+They just don’t care; playing in the water is awesome!

-With Quarry Lake in Canmore starting to charge for parking in 2021, you can expect Johnson Lake to be extremely busy on hot days.
+With the steep parking fee now in place at Quarry Lake in Canmore, you can expect Johnson Lake to be extremely busy on hot days.
 Get here early to secure a parking spot and a good spot near the beach.

 4. Stand-up Paddleboard Johnson Lake